CloudLabs-MOC/MS-900-Lab-Content/Instructions/MS900-Module4-Labintro.md

     ![](Images/stayin.png)

 1. Enter the **Phone Number**, and click on *Text Me* then it will ask you to enter a **verification code** which you have received as a SMS to the provided number and click on **Start your free trail**.

    >**Note**: Make sure to provide a valid mobile number and choose the country code properly.

    ![](Images/Ms900-06.png)

 1. It show you the confirmation Message, Click on **Try Now**.

+   >**Note:** On information required pop-up, select Continue, it will redirect you to the new page, then go back.

    ![](Images/Ms900-07.png)